JiroShimaya/RandomCounter/README.md

 # RandomCounter
-Application to measure counting number of dots which are randomly distributed
+Application to measure time for counting number of dots which are randomly distributed